RankAgent Digital Marketing

 • One of the ways to determine the average Lifetime Value (LTV) of a customer is to take your total revenue divided by the total number of customers.
 This is sort of back-of-napkin math and not the most accurate.

-• Calculate Lifetime Value (LTV) by multiplying the average purchase value by purchase frequency, then divide by the average customer lifespan.
+• Calculate LTV by multiplying the average purchase value by purchase frequency, then divide by the average customer lifespan.

 • Note: you may have different LTVs based on different categories within your business.
 If so, it's important to keep track of these as well.